ISGroup-Polimi/choreo-timed-commitment/README.md

 ## Final Notes

-- Ensure Docker containers are running before deploying processes or starting backend services.
+- Ensure Docker containers are running before deploying processes or starting supervisor services.
 - You can monitor running process instances via **Camunda Operate**.
 - Human tasks are managed through **Tasklist**.
-- Backend services must be active for workflows to complete successfully.
+- Supervisor and Commitment services must be active for workflows to complete successfully.